Saldus

-The city is almost precisely in between Riga and Liepāja (slightly closer to ‘Liepāja’ (100 km), than Riga (119 km).
-River Ciecere flows through Saldus, and it is a tributary to one of Latvia’s biggest rivers Venta.
+The town is located in between Riga and Liepāja (slightly closer to Liepāja (100 km) than Riga (119 km).
+The Ciecere River flows through Saldus, and it is a tributary to one of Latvia’s biggest rivers, the Venta.

-The city is often referred to as "the Bowl of Courland".
-This is because of a famous quote by Māris Čaklais: "A drop of honey in the bowl of Courland".
+The city is often referred to as "the Bowl of Courland" because of a famous quote by Māris Čaklais: "A drop of honey in the bowl of Courland".
 The reasoning behind the quote is the fact that from a high point, the city looks like a crater.

-As of January 2019, Saldus is the 17th-largest city in Latvia according to population data.
-In 2019 the town had a population of 9937.
+As of January 2025, Saldus is the 18th-largest city in Latvia according to population data.
+In 2025, the town had a population of 9,553.